 - graphic design

-Please note: The portfolio will only be kept by Admissions for one year.
-Students will be contacted to make arrangements for pick up or delivery.
+Please note: The portfolio will only be kept by the Admissions Department for one year.

 |Location:||Prince of Wales Campus|

 |Credential:||Diploma, Video Game Art and Animation|

 - Grade 12 or equivalent with credits at or above the general level

 - Submission of a portfolio.
 This portfolio will be a significant factor in determining admission to the program.